joist-orm/joist-orm/docs/gql-filtering-patten.markdown

 If you have a GraphQL query that returns 500 authors, and then asks for each author's books with an `em.find` call, you'll end up with a single SQL call with 500 separate queries all `UNION ALL`'d together.
 Which a) just seems terrible even in theory, and b) is also actually terrible in practice and can lead to ~30-second plus CPU spikes/stalls that completely block the event loop.

-The upshot from all of this: don't auto-batch lots of `em.find` calls because the performance will probably suck.
+The takeaway from this is: don't auto-batch lots of `em.find` calls because the performance will probably suck.

 ### Tldr Recommended Pattern

-Joist's current recommendation is:
+To avoid this issue with complex filtering in sub-navigation, Joist's current recommendation is:

 1. Only do complex/database-level filtering on top-level queries.